OUR TREES

 Exposure type: Full sun

-PLANTING POINTS: A riparian oak that is very popular in our urban forests.
+A riparian oak that is very popular in our urban forests.
 It has a fairly open canopy with big burly branches that tend to extend horizontally forever!
 This one grows much faster than Quercus alba – the white oak.
-The growth rate and form are spectacular.
-Did I mention the bark exfoliates on the branches fora unique color especially when the sun hits it during the sunrise!
+The bark exfoliates on the branches for a unique color especially when the sun hits it during the sunrise.

 Type: Ornamental